lykimq/MoneyWise/README.md

 ## Test with bot

-Run MoneyWise with bot to check.
-Add this change to trigger the bot, again with the new push
+Run MoneyWise with bot generic to check.

 ## ✨ What is MoneyWise?